Technology is changing how we handle money.

 Learn more about Unifimoney or read our review.

 Any Personal Finance Manager You Use is a ‘Good’ One

 The best personal finance manager app is the one that you’ll use consistently, whether it’s Mint, a Mint alternative, or even a simple spreadsheet.

 That said, it pays to try a few and play around.
 And you’re certainly not limited to web apps.
 For example, iBank is a powerful (although more expensive) app for Macs and iOS devices.
 Savvy Spreadsheets offers an Excel-based experience that does more than you might do with your own spreadsheet but leaves out syncing accounts.

-I do love Personal Capital for the investing insights it provides.
-I haven’t found anywhere else that I can get such a useful analysis of my entire portfolio (even though it’s spread across four different brokers and mutual fund companies).
+I do love Empower for the investing insights it provides.
+I haven’t found anywhere else that I can get such a useful analysis of my entire portfolio.

 Mint still holds its title as the most used online personal finance manager, but there’s fierce competition these days.